sahitya-chandra/codexa/README.md

 ### LLM Setup

 Codexa requires an LLM to generate answers.
-You can use either Groq (cloud - recommended) or Ollama (local).
-Groq is recommended for its speed and reliability.
+You can use Groq (cloud).

-#### Option 1: Using Groq (Cloud - Recommended)

-Groq provides fast cloud-based LLMs with a generous free tier and is the recommended option for most users.
+Groq provides fast cloud-based LLMs with a generous free tier.

 **Step 1: Get a Groq API Key**